mozilla-releng/buildhub2/docs/dev.rst

     bors r= @alex
     bors r= @bob, @carol

+If a PR should not be merged, for example because it is a work-in-progress, then add the label ``bors-dont-merge`` to the PR.
+This will prevent bors from merging the PR, even if it is ``r+``ed.
+To allow bors to merge the PR again, remove the label and say ``bors r+`` again.

 It is possible to temporarily delegate permission to a user to approve a particular PR.
 For example, if the PR is documentation for the ops team, you could grant merge access to the ops engineer reviewing the documentation.